 The trail skirted along the edge of Woody Pond.
 Laura was right, Harris National Wildlife Refuge was rich, rich in wildlife.
 It’s on the coast of Georgia, and those 6 days there in August 2018 delivered, big time.
 It’s a national destination for birders, anxious to see hundreds (yes, hundreds!) of wood storks nesting in vast rookeries there.
 Egrets, rails, anhingas, warblers, it’s dreamland for birders.

 This image was taken in the 3-foot strip of vegetation that separates the trail I was on from the pond.
 That’s all well and good.
-What you need to know then, is that Woody Pond, just 3-feet away, is the home of . . . maybe 100 alligators.
-10-foot and 12-foot and 14-food gators.
+What you need to know then, is that Woody Pond, just 3-feet away, is the home of maybe 100 alligators: 10-foot and 12-foot and 14-foot gators.

 Looking at this gorgeous Viceroy butterfly nectaring on Sumac blooms that opened the day before was an unexpected treat.
-Ellen Honeycutt, for the Georgia Native Plant Society had just shared on Facebook of the high value of native Sumacs, and here I was watching a shmeksy!
-Viceroy nectaring on day old Sumac blooms.
+Ellen Honeycutt, for the Georgia Native Plant Society had just shared on Facebook of the high value of native Sumacs, and here I was watching a shmeksy butterfly!
+It was a Viceroy nectaring on day old Sumac blooms.

-Shooting Viceroys at the very edge of Woody Pond . . . on native Sumac.
+Photographing Viceroys with blue spots at the very edge of Woody Pond on a native Sumac tree.

 One thought on “Viceroy Butterfly at Woody Pond”

 So glad you were able to capture this beautiful photo despite the nearby gators!
 Harris Neck is s wonderful place!
 In the spring there are baby alligators right by the edge of the pond and the trees are filled with nesting birds.

 Comments are closed.